LegendPhoenix66/webserv/www/site2/uploads/README.md

 This folder is included for local testing of uploads.

-Note: the server configuration in `conf_files/test.conf` uses an absolute path `upload_path /uploads`.
+Note: the server configuration in `conf_files/test.conf` uses an absolute path `upload_store /uploads`.
 If your server maps uploads to an absolute path, either adjust the config to point to `./site2/uploads` for local testing or create a matching `/uploads` path on the system where the server runs.
 <!doctype html>